burikyali/Project--Breast-Cancer-Detection-Using-ML/README.md

 # Project--Breast Cancer Detection Using ML
  Breast Cancer Detection Using Logistic Regression.
-Dataset Obtained from UCL
+Dataset Obtained from UCI.